Is nitrate free bacon actually better for you?

 Photo by David Trinks on Unsplash

-“Nitrate free bacon is mostly a label game.
-The nitrates usually still come in through celery or sea salt instead of a curing salt.
-From a health standpoint, what matters much more is how often you eat bacon, the quality of the meat, and how dark and hot you cook it.”
+“‘Nitrate free’ bacon is mostly a label game.
+Many ‘uncured’ or ‘no nitrates added’ products use celery powder or celery juice (a natural nitrate source) plus starter cultures to generate nitrite, instead of adding sodium nitrite directly.
+Salt is still used for flavor and preservation, not as a nitrate source.
+From a health standpoint, what matters much more is how often you eat bacon, and how dark and hot you cook it.”

 Susan Carter, MD